Maraton Approves 2025-26 Budget: No Change in Property Taxes

-The Marathon City Council wrapped up its deliberations on the 2025-26 fiscal year budget and landed on welcome news for residents.
+The Marathon City Council concluded its deliberations on the 2025-26 fiscal year budget and delivered welcome news for residents.
 During the September 23 session, council members collectively gave the green light to a budget plan that keeps property taxes steady—so no surprises in your mailbox this year.
 In fact, the adopted budget actually includes a property tax rollback, meaning homeowners can breathe a bit easier knowing there won’t be any increase for the coming year.

 Staying in the know just got easier for Marathon residents and visitors alike.
-The city has recently refreshed its approach to public communication, making it simpler than ever to stay up-to-date on local happenings, safety alerts, and community news.
+The city has recently refreshed its approach to public communication, making it easier than ever to stay up to date on local happenings, safety alerts, and community news.

 Heading the charge is Carlos Garcia, Marathon’s newly appointed Public Information Officer.
-Since joining the team in June, Carlos has been crafting a more robust and accessible communications strategy designed to reach people where they are—whether that’s online, through social media, or via traditional updates.
+Since joining the team in June, Carlos has been developing a more robust and accessible communications strategy to reach people where they are—whether online, on social media, or through traditional channels.

 Look for more timely news, helpful resources, and friendly updates as Carlos leads Marathon into a new era of connection.